 Since the first HIV products became available nearly two decades ago, Merck has worked to expand access to our medicines, build healthcare infrastructure, and address health and development challenges around the world.

-More than 1.2 million people in the U.S. are living with HIV at the end of 2014.
+An estimated 1.1 million people in the U.S. were living with HIV at the end of 2014.

-1 in 8 people living with HIV don’t know it
+1 in 7 people living with HIV did not know it.

-It is estimated that currently only 51% of people with HIV know
+It is estimated that currently only 60% of people with HIV knowtheir status

 In the mid-1980s, Merck began its clinical HIV research in response to what the company perceived as a potential epidemic – our scientists were among the first to discover and develop medicines for the treatment of HIV.
 Today, a future where HIV/AIDS can be a manageable illness is closer, in part, because of Merck’s response to the crisis.LEARN MORE